Were you looking for a creative hobby and stumbled upon the idea of embroidery? If that is the case, you are in the right place.

 For those who search for an embroidery machine that is durable and has a built-in memory, this is the one for them.

-Designed with the field that is as expansive as 5”x7”, this machine offers you an option of making huge designs.
+Designed with a field that is as expansive as 5”x7”, this machine offers you the option of making huge designs.

 Since there is a USB port, you can import whatever design and then use it.